-Mathias Herriges is a patient who has been working with Dr. Kharrazian to manage his sports-related brain injury and related chronic health conditions.
-He originally shared this letter to the Kharrazian Institute Members Only Facebook group.
-It is shared here with his permission.
+Mathias is a patient who has been working with Dr. Kharrazian to manage his sports-related brain injury and related chronic health conditions.
+He has shared this as an open letter to all practitioners.
+It is posted here with his permission.

-This is a follow-up to my case study presented roughly 9 months ago in the Kharrazian Institute Neuroinflammation course.
+This is a follow-up to my case history.
 It has been an intense struggle to find balance, and I haven’t wanted to post until I felt confident it could be helpful.
 Or at the very least, honest in reflection.

 “My case is advanced and complicated, and my mental state often reflects that.”

-Please see Dr. Kharrazian’s wonderful video “How Not To Burn Out In Practice,” [in the KI Autoimmune course] which discusses finding the right personal boundaries and helpful strategies to avoid burning out emotionally.
+Please see Dr. Kharrazian’s wonderful video “How Not To Burn Out In Practice,” [in the Kharrazian Institute Autoimmune course] which discusses finding the right personal boundaries and helpful strategies to avoid burning out emotionally.
 I’ve seen many doctors and healers become patients.